gradio-app/gradio/guides/wrapping-layouts.md

 ### Wrapped Layout Classes

-- We have implemented the main classes so now we can implement the wrap layout classes.
+- We have implemented the main classes, now we can implement the wrap layout classes.
 The implementations are straightforward:

 ```python
 # the parameters for the layouts are omitted for the brevity